swkeever/tailwind-scss/README.md

 # Passport Design

-This is a design system that utilizes my favorite CSS libraries.
+This is a design system that utilizes Sass and configurations from some of my favorite [CSS libraries](src/lib).

-See `src/lib` for more details.

 ## Usage